polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 attend the same meetups in an area.
 One absolute best way to build trust is meeting people in person.

-#### Participating in Governance
+### Get Involved in Governance

 Another way to show that one cares about the network is by actively participating in governance.
 Whether by voting on-chain, or by discussing off-chain, or proposing new things, active participation in the direction of the chain is an excellent signal that a validator is there for the network’s good.
 There are many ways to participate in different governance aspects, such as weighing in on treasury proposals, voting on public referenda, delegating voting power, and more.
-See [Polkadot OpenGov](https://polkadot.com/opengov) for additional details.
+See [Polkadot OpenGov](https://polkadot.com/opengov){target=\_blank} for additional details.

-#### Producing Educational Content
+### Produce Educational Content

 With a fast-moving ecosystem, there often are gaps in educational content where there are new features, changes, deprecations, or just a slow-moving process for putting out information about